 When I first heard about Elena Walch I was instantly intrigued.
 How often are women celebrated for boldly challenging the status quo?
 Not nearly enough.
 Before we left on our latest South Tyrolean adventure, my husband, Vin, and I made plans to visit her estate.
 The trip did not disappoint.

 After finishing a late breakfast we drive about half an hour into the heart of Alto Adige’s winegrowing region — breezing past tempting photo opps and idyllic hillside towns along the South Tyrolean Wine Road (Weinstrasse).
-We eventually arrive at Tramin — a wine village seemingly lost in time and home to the Elena Walch estate.
+We eventually spot Tramin — a wine village seemingly lost in time and home to the Elena Walch estate.

 Anna Marsoner, our guide for the morning, soon greets us with a wide, warm smile.
 We exchange introductions and begin our tour by following her to the winery’s newest addition.